-@= is the symbol that notifies the preprocessor that a reference to a keyword parameter is being made.
-The use of additional @ symbols is allowed to access keywords of a higher level CSS.

-is a 1- to 8-character keyword (excluding keyword period).
+is the symbol that notifies the preprocessor that a reference to a keyword parameter is being made.
+The use of additional @ symbols is allowed to access keywords of a higher level CSS. keyword is a 1- to 8-character keyword (excluding period).
 The user has the option to define a minimum set of required characters for a keyword.
 This is accomplished by separating the required characters and the optional characters with a period.
 Required characters precede the period; optional characters follow the period.

-example, defining a keyword in the For following manner:
+For example, use of a keyword in the following manner:

-e = /OP.TION/
+@=/OP.TION/

-indicates that the keyword is OPTION and the minumum required character set to reference OPTION is OP.
+indicates that the keyword is OPTION and the minimum required character set to reference OPTION is OP.